Level Three Award in Emergency First Aid at Work

 The HSE recommends that the following factors should be considered when assessing First Aid needs, and the type of person to under go the course.

 - the nature of the work and workplace hazards and risks;

 - the nature of the workforce;

 - the needs of travelling, remote and lone workers;

 - the remoteness of the site from emergency medical services;

 - employees working on shared or multi-occupied sites;

 - annual leave and other absences of first-aiders and appointed persons

 E-learning, blended learning or another other form of distance learning do not meet the requirements of the Health and Safety Executive in relation to employers having staff qualified in first aid.
 All East Riding College courses are delivered face to face.

-This course is offered Wednesday 28 February, Thursday 15 March, Monday 30 April or Monday 9 July 2018.
+This course is also offered Monday 9 July 2018.